Cold Case Solved: Man who shot North Richland Hills officer 19 years ago IDed

 RELATED: Police trying to find bank robber who shot a North Richland Hills officer 17 years ago

-They didn’t get a break until 2021 when a genetic DNA database finally provided a clue.
+They didn’t get a break until 2021, when a genetic DNA database and forensic genealogist finally provided a clue.

+"On December 14, 2021, we were notified that this individual, Mark Allen Long, was believed to be the suspect associated with the DNA profile in three bank robberies," Det.
+Whitlock said.

-Mark Alan Long of Oklahoma was identified as the suspect based on shared DNA.
+Long, of Oklahoma, was identified as the suspect based on shared DNA.

 North Richland Hills police said undercover detectives traveled to Oklahoma in April and collected DNA that Long discarded at a restaurant.
 They got a positive match to the evidence from three of the bank robberies.

-Officers who searched Long’s home found a vehicle that matched the description of the one used in the Watauga bank robbery and a revolver that matched the one used to shoot Officer Garner.
+Officers who searched Long’s home found a red Jeep that had damage consistent with a bullet hole in the tailgate that matched the description of the one used in the Watauga bank robbery, and a revolver that matched the one used to shoot Garner.

+Garner was also able to pick Long out in a photo lineup.

+"Nineteen years, one month, and nine days later, I identified Mark Long in a photo lineup.
+I never forgot his face, and now we know his name," said Garner.
+"Nineteen years later, there was a lot of goosebumps, and it was one of the many emotional times I’ve experienced in this case."

-Long was found dead beneath a cellphone tower in Oklahoma City as officers were trying to arrest him for robbery and the attempted capital murder of a peace officer.
+Long was found dead beneath a cellphone tower in Oklahoma City on April 10, the day before police were planning to arrest him or robbery and the attempted capital murder of a peace officer.

 "This case is an outstanding example of authentic dedication to seeking justice.
 Det.
 Whitlock worked tirelessly and passionately to put together all the pieces of this case and bring a resolution for Captain Jeff Garner," said North Richland Hills Police Chief Jimmy Perdue.